 Chris Clarke, senior vice president of Clinical Services for the Tennessee Center for Patient Safety, which is a department of the THA, served as panel moderator and led a dynamic conversation about action in the face of adversity.
 Susan Peach, CEO of Sumner Regional Medical Center, offered a personal recollection of the terrifying events that unfolded during an active shooter incident last spring and shared some surprising revelations as a result of that incident.
 The group explored free services from the local police department available to all healthcare leaders to evaluate facilities for safety and points of vulnerability to increase security and safe guard against a future event.

 HCA's Michael Wargo further contributed to the discussion with his knowledge about best practices and policies regarding perimeter security.
 He brought a wealth of information about situational awareness and behavioral patterns to watch for when a potentially volatile situation could erupt.
 Wargo covered scenarios surrounding active shooters as a result of domestic violence, as well as the importance of addressing the needs of family members during stressful events to reduce mass panic.
-A "sympathy and sandwich committee" is essential to communicate with the members of the community that will naturally want updates regarding anyone caught in the crossfire of a mass casualty, natural disaster, or active shooter situation.
+Morris added, a "sympathy and sandwich committee" is essential to communicate with the members of the community that will naturally want updates regarding anyone caught in the crossfire of a mass casualty, natural disaster, or active shooter situation.

 John Benitz, MD, MPH, medical director of the Tennessee Department of Health for Emergency Preparedness, shared excellent resources for healthcare leaders in terms of financing a disaster plan.
 He revealed grant opportunities and healthcare coalitions to help pay for improvements for a safer work environment.
 He also guided the group to the CDC for ultimate best practices for healthcare leaders during a disaster.

 The next meeting, scheduled for March 22, will focus on the opioid epidemic.
 For more information, go online to achemt.org.